snowjaguar625/nextProject/README.md

 7. Run `yarn dev` to build and watch for code changes
 8. The development branch is `development` (this is the branch pull requests should be made against).
    On a release, the relevant parts of the changes in the `staging` branch are rebased into `master`.

+## Goals

+* **Next.js Commerce** should have a completely data **agnostic** UI
+* **Aware of schema**: should ship with the right data schemas and types.
+* All providers should return the right datatypes/schemas to blend correctly with Next.js Commerce.

+Here are our efforts towards achieving these goals. https://github.com/vercel/commerce-framework

+We plan on having some ecommerce providers in the repo, but that’s not the goal.
+Each provider should have its own standarized data hooks.

+`@framework` will be the alias utilized and it will map to the ecommerce provider of preference.